how to fly a kite

 IF THE KITE SINKS TAIL FIRST, there might not be enough wind.
 If it comes down head first or spins, there might be too much wind.
 Different kites fly in different wind ranges.

 BRIDLES: If your kite has an adjustable bridle, move it higher (nearer the top) in higher winds and lower (toward the tail) in lower winds.
 (Adjust no more than 1/2” at a time.)

 TAILS: Adding tails to your kite helps it remain stable in stronger wind.
 Use lightweight materials.
 Lots of tails can look great.

 IF YOU TANGLE LINES WITH ANOTHER KITE, don’t yank on the line, or it might break.
 Fliers should walk towards each other, and the tangle will slide right down the line where you can unwrap it.

 THE SAFEST START: Layout your kite and lines completely before you launch.
 Check all connectors, unsnarl and straighten lines and tails.

 CHECK THE BRIDLES: Be sure they are adjusted correctly for the present conditions.

 ENOUGH LINE?
 Use at least 60′ – 100′ so you have enough time to react.
 Be sure your flying lines are even.
 If one line is shorter, your kite will think you’re pulling that line and spin in that direction.

-TO LAUNCH: Step backwards and pull both handles to your side.
+TO LAUNCH: Step backward and pull both handles to your side.
 Be sure to check behind you for obstructions or hazards before backing up.